 AILA is the sole owner of the information collected on this site.
 We only collect personally identifiable information that you voluntarily give us via email, website form submission (account registration, profile, purchases, liaison inquiries, etc.), or other direct contact from you.

 In order to purchase products from our store, Agora, you must complete a registration form.
-In addition to providing basic contact information (i.e., name and address), you must provide financial information (credit card number, expiration).
+In addition to providing basic contact information (i.e., name and address), you must provide financial information (credit card number, expiration date, and security code).
 AILA never stores full credit card information, encrypted or otherwise; all credit card information is processed via a secure third party.
 We only store the credit card type—AmEx, Visa, MC—and the last 4 digits in the case of regular payments.
-For payment plans, we store that same information plus an electronic payment token and the expiration date.
-This information is used for billing purposes and to fill your orders.
-If we have trouble processing an order, we'll use this information to contact you.
+For payment plans, we store that same information, plus an electronic payment token and the expiration date.
+This information is used for billing purposes and to complete your orders.
+If we have trouble processing an order, we will use this information to contact you.

-Additionally, we use Google Analytics to collect and store information about how you interact with our websites.
-More information about how Google Analytics tracks website usage can be found at: http://www.google.com/policies/privacy/partners/.
-You have the ability to accept or decline cookies.
+Additionally, we use Google Analytics, MailChimp, and the HubSpot customer relationship management platform to collect and store information about how you interact with our websites so we can provide you with content and information regarding resources based on your interests.
+Note that you have the ability to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can modify your browser setting to decline cookies if you prefer.
-If you choose to decline cookies, you may not be able to fully experience the interactive features of our websites.
+If you choose to decline cookies, you may not be able to fully experience the member benefits conveyed by certain interactive features of our websites.

 Any information posted to the AILA listserves can be seen by anyone on that list.
-Items posted to the Message Center can be read by the entire membership and by registered paralegals.
-Items posted to the Global Migration Networking Center can be seen by members and international associates.
+Items posted to the Message Center can be read by the entire membership and by registered paralegals of current AILA members.
 While each product has guidelines for use, AILA does not control what other users may do with information posted/emailed.

 We may also receive information about you from social media platforms including but not limited to when you interact with us on those platforms or access our social media content.
 The information we may receive is governed by the privacy settings, policies, and/or procedures of the applicable social media platform, and we encourage you to review them.